JakeSteam/blog-programming/_posts/2019-03-05-creating-a-preference-utility-to-safely-handle-android-sharedpreferences.md

 }
 ```

-This can of course be easily extended to cover strings and integers, as in [this article’s Gist](https://gist.github.com/JakeSteam/0dd41b8ffeedbc8d0d21b182f9e60357#file-preferenceshelper-kt).
+This can of course be easily extended to cover strings and integers, as in [this article's Gist](https://gist.github.com/JakeSteam/0dd41b8ffeedbc8d0d21b182f9e60357#file-preferenceshelper-kt).

 ## Using utility